Windings of prime geodesics: Introduction

-\begin{Thm} Let $\G\in\mathcal{G}$ and consider the winding number given by \eqref{bullet}.
+\begin{theorem} Let $\G\in\mathcal{G}$ and consider the winding number given by \eqref{bullet}.
 The limiting distribution of the ratio of winding-to-length for prime geodesics is Cauchy.
 More precisely, for any interval $[a,b]$ of the real line we have